MicrosoftDocs/quantum-docs-pr/articles/machines/resources-estimator.md

 ---
 # Mandatory fields.
 See more on aka.ms/skyeye/meta.
-title: Quantum Development Kit Resources Estimator | Microsoft Docs
+title: Quantum Development Kit Resources Estimator
-description: Overview of Microsoft's Quantum Development Kit Resources estimator
+description: Learn about the Resources Estimator, which estimates the resources required to run a given instance of a Q# operation on a quantum computer.
 author: anpaz-msft
 ms.author: anpaz@microsoft.com
 ms.date: 1/22/2019